 Automated testing is one way.
 Especially for large software projects, the practice of automated testing can dramatically reduce the cost of adapting software to new business necessities.

-As a developer, when I upgrade to a new version of software or add a new feature, automated tests tell me right away when I’ve broken a working feature.
+As a developer, when you upgrade to a new version of software or add a new feature, automated tests tell you right away when you’ve broken a working feature.
 Automated tests find bugs instantly.
 Manual testing can also find bugs, but it’s slower and more expensive.
 So professional software development teams use automated tests extensively.

 Sometimes we can get to a deadline sooner by leaving out automated tests, but it increases the cost of development from then on,at least until we take the time to write the automated tests.
 We call shortcuts like going without tests “technical debt” — taking those shortcuts in development can speed you up in the short term, but then you’re stuck “paying the interest” on the debt in the form of extra time and cost.

 One of the most difficult issues in software project management is the strong>inherent unpredictability of software project schedules.
 The only predictable task, in any field, is one you’ve already done before.
 But in software, if you’re writing code that’s been written before, you’re doing it wrong — you should just copy the existing files into the new project!